Determinants, even instantons and Bridgeland stability: Introduction

-Recently, a number of papers delved into the question of the Bridgeland stability of the instantons over Fano threefolds, \cite{Qin1,Qin2,ZL}.
+Recently, a number of papers delved into the question of whether the instantons over Fano threefolds are Bridgeland stable, \cite{Qin1,Qin2,ZL}.
 A common theme in their proofs is the use of the Kuznetsov component and the fact that instantons of minimal charge are in the Kuznetsov component.
-This approach allows for not choosing a bases for the exceptional collection, which in some Fano threefolds is necessary due to the nonexistence of a full strong exceptional collection.
-On the other hand, our approach in this paper is able to achieve their stability for every charge for some of the cases where these exceptional collections are known to exist.
+This approach is necessary due to the nonexistence of a full strong exceptional collection in some Fano threefolds.
+On the other hand, with our approach in this paper, we are able to achieve their stability for every charge for some of the cases of Fano threefolds where these exceptional collections are known to exist.

-The paper is organized as follows: the first two sections describe two already established theories of stability, Bridgeland stability and quiver stability.
-The next section deals with a general theory of exceptional collections and a base for the theory developed later in the paper.
+The paper is organized as follows: the first two sections recall two already established theories of stability, Bridgeland and quiver stability.
+Section \ref{Sec-ExcCo} deals with a general theory of exceptional collections and a base for the theory developed later in the paper.
 Most of what is done in these sections is well known.

-In the forth section we define and describe how to calculate the quiver region in a systematic way, this is done as consequence of Proposition \ref{Prop-Upper-Half-plane condition}.
-We finish by providing several examples of applications of this proposition to Fano threefolds.
-Section five provides the technical framework for our work by describing the determinant condition in Lemma \ref{Lemma-Determinant Condition} and proving its relation with $\mu$-stability, which in turn provides an open subset inside the moduli of stable representations of the Kronecker quiver.
+In Section \ref{Sec-QuivR} we define and describe how to calculate the quiver region in a systematic way, see Proposition \ref{Prop-Upper-Half-plane condition}.
+We finish this section by providing several examples of applications of this proposition to Fano threefolds.
+Section \ref{Sec-TecLin} provides the technical framework for our work by describing the determinant condition in Lemma \ref{Lemma-Determinant Condition} and proving its relation with $\mu$-stability, which in turn provides an open subset inside the moduli of stable representations of the Kronecker quiver.

-In the next sections we describe the stability of instanton sheaves, instanton bundles and of a special class perverse instantons for $\mathbb{P}^3$, and the stability of even instanton bundles on $Q_3$, of any possible charge.
+In the last section, we describe the stability of instanton sheaves, instanton bundles and of a special class perverse instantons for $\mathbb{P}^3$, and the stability of even instanton bundles on $Q_3$, of any possible charge.
 For the case of $\mathbb{P}^3$, we also describe the whole structure of their walls inside the quiver region.
 Furthermore, a stratification of their moduli space by the moduli of stable representations of the Kronecker quiver is also given.
-These results can be summarized by the following theorem, where $\mathcal{E}=\{\mathcal{E}_i\}_{i\in\{0,1,2,3\}}$ is the strong exceptional collection of the respective space being considered and $\tau_{\leq -1}$ is the truncation functor with respect to $\mathcal{E}$ at the degree $-1$.

-\begin{mthmX} For the projective space $\mathbb{P}^3$ and smooth quadric $Q_3$, there exists an open subset of the space of Bridgeland stability conditions where the shift of even instanton bundles $E[1]$ are stable, for every available charge $c$.